CFLE Frequently Asked Questions

 CFLEs with provisional status must upgrade to full certification within five years of approval by documenting work experience in Family Life Education.
 Provisional CFLEs should submit upgrade materials as close as possible to their anniversary month to avoid double paying the CFLE Annual fee, which is included in the upgrade fee.

 CFLEs with full certification must recertify every five years by submitting evidence of 100 hours of continuing education activity.

 For more information, please visit Maintaining Your Certification.

 Membership in the National Council on Family Relations (NCFR) and the Certified Family Life Educator (CFLE) program are two separate things.

 NCFR is a membership organization for family professionals.
 Membership in NCFR is voluntary.
-Anyone who wants to be a member of NCFR can be by paying the membership dues.
+Anyone who wants to be a member of NCFR can become one by paying the membership dues.
 There are a number of benefits to being a member of NCFR including subscriptions to NCFR's scholarly journals and receiving the NCFR's members-only magazine, NCFR Report.
 NCFR members also receive discounts on NCFR conference registration and products, and networking opportunities.

 To become a CFLE — which, again, is separate from NCFR membership — you must complete an application process and meet the certification requirements.

 Because NCFR is the sponsoring agency for the CFLE program, NCFR members pay lower CFLE fees than non-members, but you do not have to be a member of NCFR in order to be a CFLE.